 If resolved adversely against the Buyer, would materially and adversely affect its financial condition or its ability to consummate the transactions that this Agreement contemplate.

-The parties intend that the “or” at the end of subsection (iii) be interpreted as the inclusive “or.”
+”

+Stockholders’ Consent.
+The Seller’s stockholders must have consented in accordance with Delaware law to the transactions that this Agreement contemplates.

 Documentation.
 All matters and proceedings taken in connection with the transactions that this Agreement contemplates, including forms of instruments and matters of title, must be reasonably satisfactory to the Seller and to its counsel.

 —Conditions to the Buyer’s Obligations